AI Playbooks Features Pricing Integrations Guides How-Tos

 What this does

-This playbook pulls everything that happened on an account this month: tasks completed, hours spent, client requests, correspondence, milestones, and any reports that were generated (with the metrics from those reports).
+This playbook pulls everything that happened on an account this month: tasks completed, hours spent, client requests, correspondence, milestones, and any reports generated (with their metrics).
 It creates an Account Overview deliverable with an internal health rating, drafts a recap email to the client, and lands a review task on your desk.

-If you run the monthly reporting playbook earlier in the month, this chain finds those rendered reports and pulls the metrics and links directly into the email.
+If you run the monthly reporting playbook earlier the same day, this chain finds those rendered reports and pulls the metrics and links directly into the email.
+Schedule the reporting playbook for the morning and this one for the afternoon so the reports are posted to the feed before this chain runs.

 Best for